olimu/Robotic-Model-Self-Driving-Bus/README.md

 - PeopleandStopMobilenetFullTune.ipynb

 Results
-- raw data google sheet
-- raw data 4 vehicle model medians
+- data folder
+  - videos of robot
+  - worksheet with data from robot runs